How do medical devices get approved? We break down the FDA’s intricate process for classifying and regulating these products in the United States.

 According to the FDA, it takes approximately 90 days to determine substantial equivalency.
 Only once its been cleared can a company bring its product to market.

 On the other hand, Class III medical devices, as well as those not found to be substantially equivalent in the 510(k) process, must receive a Premarket Approval.
 In this instance, companies need to submit clinical data for the FDA to evaluate, and it takes time to first acquire those findings.

 In order to collect clinical data, companies need to submit still another application to the FDA.
 An Investigational Device Exemption allows medical device manufacturers to use their product candidates in clinical trials.

 Once the studies have been completed and the Premarket Approval application filed, the review process takes a minimum of 180 days.
 The decision is then posted publicly on the FDA’s website and anyone can petition the agency to ask them to reconsider their approval or rejection.
 This public review window lasts 30 days.

-This is an updated version of an article first published on Biotech Investing News on February 2, 2017.
+This is an updated version of an article first published in 2017.

 Don’t forget to follow us @INN_LifeScience for real-time news updates.

 Securities Disclosure: I, Jocelyn Aspa, hold no direct investment interest in any company mentioned in this article.